theresaswayne/contractile-rings/README.md

 # Installation
 1. Download the .zip file to your computer.
 2. Unzip the file to get the individual script file(s).
 3. In Fiji, _Plugins > Install Plugin_ and choose the script you want to install.
-Repeat for all scripts.
+Repeat for all scripts as needed.
 4. Quit Fiji and re-open it.

 # crop_To_Roi.ijm